emilianoyoung/ai/_posts/_archive/2019-12-19-set-up-authentication-for-azure-machine-learning-resources-and-workflows.md

 ---
 category: news
 title: "Set up authentication for Azure Machine Learning resources and workflows"
 excerpt: "In this article, you learn how to set up and configure authentication for various resources and workflows in Azure Machine Learning.
-There are multiple ways to authenticate to the service, ranging from simple UI-based auth for development or testing ..."
+There are multiple ways to authenticate to the service, ranging from simple UI-based auth for development or testing purposes to full Azure Active Directory service principal authentication.
+This article also ..."
 publishedDateTime: 2019-12-19T20:35:00Z
 sourceUrl: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-setup-authentication
 type: article